python-virtualenvwrapper/virtualenvwrapper.bitbucket/announce.rst

 .. _BitBucket: http://www.bitbucket.org/

-What's New in 1.2?
+What's New in 2.0?
 ==================

-This release shifts from requiring virtualenvwrapper.project to using the new version of virtualenvwrapper that includes the project management features.
+This release works with Python 2.6 - 3.3 and supports the versions of virtualenvwrapper >= 4.0.